The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Of the three main components of wing foiling (the foil, wing, and the board), boards get a bad rap as the least important part of the equation, spending (hopefully) most of their time out of the water.
-While that may be true, a good wing foil board is an essential part of the equation, and getting on the wrong wing foil board can make it extremely difficult (and frustrating) to progress, whether you’re trying to build skills in the surf or just get up on foil for the first time.
+While that may be true, a good wing foil board is essential, and getting on the wrong wing foil board can make it extremely difficult (and frustrating) to progress, whether you’re trying to build skills in the surf or just get up on foil for the first time.

 All-Around